Devaraja: Purpose

 The Devaraja concept has been established through rituals and institutionalized within the Indianized kingdoms of Southeast Asia.
 It enables the monarch to claim the divine authority which could be used on ensuring political legitimacy, managing social order, economic and religious aspects.
 In political aspects, it strengthens the justification of the king and the ruling dynasty as the rightful ruler of the land.
 It is also used to maintain social order, exalting the king as a living god definitely demands the utmost service and devotion of his people.
 Introducing of Hindu, Buddhist religions to Southeast Asia led to adoption of many new customs.

 The Devaraja religious order also enabled the king to embark on large scale public works and grand projects, by mobilizing their people to create and maintain elaborate hydraulic irrigation systems to support large scale rice agriculture or to construct imposing grand monuments and temples in the king's honor.
-The examples of these grand projects are Borobudur, Prambanan, and also temples and barays in Angkor.
+The examples of these grand projects are Borobudur, Prambanan, the canal system Ayutthaya as an island city surrounded by three rivers, and also temples and barays in Angkor Wat.